 Revenue-based financing allows businesses to repay funding as a percentage of their revenue, making payments variable rather than fixed.

-Are flexible business loans more expensive?
+Are flexible business advances more expensive?